-The central issue in many of these cases is simply whether the patient can be left alone at any time during a 24-hour day.
+The central issue in many of attendant care cases is whether the patient can be left alone at any time during a 24-hour day.
 If not, then attendant care benefits are likely payable for any period of time during which the injured person requires someone to be in attendance.

-Family-provided attendant care claims frequently result in disputes with no-fault insurers.
-These disputes typically involve two major issues:
+Family-provided attendant care claims frequently result in disputes with no-fault insurance companies.
+These disputes typically involve two issues:

-The statute does not specifically or definitively address these issues and neither does any appellate-court decision.
+The No-Fault Act does not specifically address these issues, and neither does any appellate court decision.
 Therefore, each case is evaluated on its own merits.

-However, no-fault insurance companies rarely voluntarily pay attendant care claims at the commercial rate, arguing that the hourly rate earned by the agency employee is a better indicator of the reasonable value of the services.
+However, it is rare for no-fault insurance companies to voluntarily pay attendant care claims at the commercial rate.
+Rather, insurers argue the hourly rate earned by the agency employee is a better indicator of the reasonable value of the services.
 Therefore, there are frequent disagreements between claimants and insurance companies regarding the reasonable value of family-provided attendant care.